-Accountability Indicators and School Performance Grades Business Rules 2017-18
+Accountability Indicators and School Performance Grades Business Rules 2018-19

-This document contains the business rules applied to data used in North Carolina school accountability indicators reporting and the calculations of the School Performance Grades (SPG).
+This document contains the business rules applied to data used in North Carolina school accountability indicators reporting and the calculations of the School Performance Grades (SPG) for the 2018-19 school year.
 It provides information on how an indicator is calculated (determining the numerator and denominator).
 The following sections are found in this document:

-Indicators in Every Student Succeeds Act (ESSA) Accountability Model (School Performance Grades)

-Calculations for School Performance Grades
+Indicators in Every Student Succeeds Act (ESSA) Accountability Model (SPGs) Calculations for School Performance Grades

-Definitions Used in Accountability Measures

-Additional Measures Reported

-As noted, some indicators and calculation processes have distinct business rules separate from the rules noted in this document.
+As noted, some indicators and calculation processes have distinct business rule documentation that explains those indicators.

-The following notes and summary business rules apply to all indicators and calculations as defined.
+The following notes apply to all indicators and School Performance Grade calculations: